PrincetonUniversity/hpc_beginning_workshop/04_first_job/README.md

 This will place your job in the queue.
 You can monitor the status of your job with `squeue -u <YourNetID>`.
 If the `ST` field is `PD` (pending) then your job is waiting for other jobs to finish.
 If you do not see it in the list then it has finished.
 After the job runs you can view the output with `cat slurm-<XXXXXX>.out`.
 You will receive an email when the job is finished if you entered your email address in the Slurm script.

-Here is the expected output:
+Here is an example of the expected output:

 ```
 X =